initc3/ic3-website/content/events/webnar/grimmelmann-mudd-2020.md

 ---
 name: IC3 Webinar with James Grimmelmann
 location: Zoom, register to get link.
 start: 2020-08-11
 end: 2020-08-11
-summary: Join us for a presentation of "Crystal and Mud on the Blockchain" by James Grimmelmann hosted by IC3.
+summary: Join us for a presentation of "Crystals and Mud on the Blockchain" by James Grimmelmann hosted by IC3.
 ---